-Peanuts, dairy, eggs and wheat are allergies that have been increasing in recent years, and some kids can end up in the ER from eating candy that contain those ingredients.
+Peanuts, dairy, eggs and wheat are allergens that have been increasing in recent years, and some kids can end up in the ER from eating candy that contain those ingredients.

-However, a teal pumpkin on the front porch is a message that that house has non-food items for trick-or-treaters who need them.
+However, a teal pumpkin on the front porch is a message that that house has non-food items for trick-or-treaters who need them for an allergy-friendly alternative.

 If your child suffers from food allergies, then trick-or-treating can be a stressful thing, rather than a fun family event like it should be.